ncmreynolds/retroTerm/documentation/readme.md

 If a widget is intrinsically 'binary' like a checkbox, use state() to read it.
 Widgets with more values, for example a list box, are read with `widgetValue()`.

-When you need to set the state or value of a widget, pass that value (either boolean or 0-255 uint8_t) to the same method.
+When you need to set the state or value of a widget, pass that value (either boolean or 0-255 uint8_t) to the same function.

-Ordinarily you should know the number of options in a list box but the method `numberOfOptions` can report them back.
+Ordinarily you should know the number of options in a list box but the function `numberOfOptions` can report them back.

 **[Back to top](#table-of-contents)**